cjpais/writing/serve/van/timeline.md

 ## Steps to get there

-These are not necessarily in order but things to do.
-Roughly
+These are in rough order but not decided

+* [ ] 3D Model Van Interiors
 * [ ] Pick a van
   * Dodge/Mercedes Sprinter
   * RAM ProMaster